 Not all parcels with an address in Larkspur pay the "Larkspur Rate".
 Parcels north of Corte Madera Creek (e.g., in Greenbrae, Drake's Landing and Larkspur Landing) and in Riviera Circle pay the Ross Valley rate and a portion of their property tax goes to the District for its capital program funding.

-Click here to view a map showing the two rate zones in the Larkspur area of the District.
+Click here to view our Rates Frequently Asked Questions and a map showing the two rate zones in the Larkspur area of the District.

 The average age of the pipes in the District's collection system is 65 years old, with over 60% installed prior to 1955.
 In the last three years, capital funding has helped the District complete more than $40 million in infrastructure improvements for sewer and pump station rehabilitation, resulting in an improved sewer system with fewer stormwater-related overflows.